samtron1412/docs/physics/physics-term.md

   electrons, positively charged holes, and positive or negative ions in some cases.

+## Semiconductor

+A semiconductor material has an electrical conductivity value falling between that of a conductor, such as copper, and an insulator, such as glass.
+- Their resistance decreases as their temperature increases.
+- Silicon, germanium, and compounds of gallium are the most widely used in electronic devices.

 ## Insulator

 An electrical insulator is a material whose internal electric charges do